nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       \

       When not running (or occasionally swimming and cycling), Garrett enjoys spending quality time with his wife, Amanda, exploring new destinations—whether for marathons or relaxing getaways—and hosting game nights with friends.
-  - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
-Her portfolio enables her to understand the athletes she works with at all levels.
-She is dedicated to train athletes in their individual  raining and nutrition goals such as  optimal health, fitness and performance through balanced nutrition, proper sport fueling and hydration, and personalized training plans with ongoing support, within a maintainable healthy lifestyle.
-Ilana supports  Energy Lab and the Atlanta Triathlon club in all her endeavors.
-    name: |-
-      Ilana Katz
-      Run Coach
-    image: /img/12046745_10153667750909314_1264246671803246703_n.jpeg
   - name: |-
       Allison Leppke
       Run Coach